Who or what inspired you to take up composing, and pursue a career in music?

 What do you feel needs to be done to grow and maintain classical music’s audiences?

 Many people are giving all their energy and expertise to this important question.
-As Artistic Director of the Hertfordshire Festival of music, together with my friend and colleague, Tom Hammond, we try to encourage musicians at all levels and provide imaginative programmes, while making it as affordable as possible.
+As Artistic Director of the Hertfordshire Festival of Music, we try to encourage musicians at all levels and provide imaginative programmes, while making it as affordable as possible.

 I’m not sure I have a special insight or solution to this issue, but I would say that it is very important not to give way, too easily, to lazy journalism about the concept of elitism – that classical music is only for a certain type of person.
 If it’s worthwhile, music has the seeds of understanding within itself and shouldn’t need any explanation.
 All music requires is an open mind and heart on the part of the listener, and that can’t be forced.